sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

 ## Deploy ASP .Net application to Azure App Service using Team Services and Octopus

-This lab shows how you can deploy an **ASP .Net application to Azure App Service using CI/CD pipeline in VSTS and Octopus**.
+This lab shows how you can deploy an ASP .Net application to Azure App Service using CI/CD pipeline in VSTS and Octopus.

 ## Pre-requisites